edhenry/edhenry.github.io/_posts/2016-01-06-Breadth-First-Search.md

 #### Breadth First Search

-In this notebook / blog post we will explore breadth first search, which is an algorithm for searching a given graph for the lowest cost path to a goal state $G$.
+In this notebook / blog post we will explore breadth first search, which is an algorithm for searching a given graph for the lowest cost path to a goal state $$G$$.

-The _cost_ is intentionally abstract as it can be defined as whatever you'd like it to be, whether it be the least amount of vertices traversed to get to $G$ or whether it be the lowest sum of the weights of edges between a given state and the goal state, $G$.
+The _cost_ is intentionally abstract as it can be defined as whatever you'd like it to be, whether it be the least amount of vertices traversed to get to $$G$$ or whether it be the lowest sum of the weights of edges between a given state and the goal state, $$G$$.

 Some quick notational and fundamental review of the definition of a graph is below :

 * Vertex
-    * End state, also called a node, of a given path through a graph $G$
+    * End state, also called a node, of a given path through a graph $$G$$
     * Can also house additional information known as a _payload_

 * Edge